homesbycounty

 What is the median rent in the United States?

 The national median gross rent is approximately $1,163 per month.
-However, rent varies widely — from under $600 in some rural counties to over $2,500 in major metropolitan counties like San Francisco, New York, and Boston.
+Rent varies widely, from under $600 in some rural counties to over $2,500 in major metropolitan counties like San Francisco, New York, and Boston.

 Yes.
 The data on HomesByCounty comes from the U.S. Census Bureau's American Community Survey (ACS), which is the most comprehensive source of demographic and housing data in the United States.
 The 5-year estimates represent the most reliable county-level data available.